 Lydia Webster was born in Edinburgh, Scotland but was lucky enough to spend most of her childhood in the San Francisco Bay Area.
 After living in England for several years, she moved back to Edinburgh to complete her undergraduate degree in Religious Studies at the University of Edinburgh.
 Lydia graduated with a first class degree with honours and was the recipient of both the Paterson Memorial Prize and the Gunning Prize for academic excellence.
 Her undergraduate training formed her research interests in identity and memory studies, sacred space and the display of religious objects.
 While completing her studies, Lydia interned as part of the Current Archaeology team, a best-selling, UK-based magazine, writing articles, a press release and contents page subheadings.
 She has also worked in two archives, at the School of Scottish Studies and the University of Edinburgh School of Divinity.
 Engaging with and educating the public in the Museum of Somerset, England, and at the Scottish Festival of Museums has also formalised her decision to pursue a career in the museum sector.
 Having gained experience in the UK museum sphere, Lydia looks forward to developing both her theoretical and practical understanding of how museums function in the USA.

-Summer 2017 update: Lydia is a curatorial intern at the Doug Adams Gallery at the Graduate Theological Union in Berkeley.
+2018 update: Lydia was a curatorial intern at the Doug Adams Gallery at the Graduate Theological Union in Berkeley in 2017.
+She currently works full-time at the Gallery.

 Kristin Wight was born and raised in New York, and currently resides in Berkeley, California.
 Kristin attended New York Institute of Technology where she received her Bachelor of Fine Arts in Interior Architectural Design.
 After college, Kristin spent many years as a travel agent where she combined her love of travel and culture while exploring and researching foreign cities.
 Wanting to contribute back to society Kristin decided to enter teaching.
 After receiving her Masters in Elementary Education from Texas State University at San Marcos, Kristin spent 12 years teaching elementary grades across the country.
 Kristin studied for and received her Integrated Learning Specialist (ILS) Certificate, presented workshops on teaching practices and has written curriculum in all elementary subject areas.
 She hopes her studies at the University of San Francisco will allow her to combine her dual passions for both art and education and inspire a new generation of museum enthusiasts.